 - 4mm accent bead – 1 each

 - Sunshine® polishing cloths (optional).
 These are the polishing cloths that I use for dry polishing jewelry.

 - WIDTH: about 1-1/4 inch (3.18 cm)

 I added a delicate copper chain accented with copper beads and my signature Infinity Clasp to the sample pendant I made while writing this tutorial.
 However, this design works beautifully with all sorts of chain and cord variations.
 Be sure to see the Variations section of this tutorial for stringing ideas.
 Embellished chains and cords are a great way to express your unique personality and style, so feel free to experiment.

 This tutorial uses the Modified Soumak Weave for two core wires.
-Click the link above for a quick tutorial if you’re not already familiar with that weave.
+Check out my tutorial if you’re not already familiar with that weave.
 You should also be comfortable weaving pre-formed core wires for this tutorial.

 How to Make the Rosewood Pendant

 The written instructions assume that you’re using a 15mm x 14mm Swarovski briolette pendant, as specified in the materials list.
 However, this design can be easily adapted to any top-drilled drop bead.

 Measure and cut two pieces of 16g wire.